-Fly with from the UK to Boston.
+Fly from the UK to Boston.
 Welcome to Boston, the Cradle of American Liberty.
-Upon arrival at Logan International Airport, meet your ATI Tour Director at the airport who will assist you with pre-arranged seat-in transfer to your hotel.
-ATI welcome reception in the evening.
-Accommodation stay – 1 Night at the Midtown Boston or similar.
+Upon arrival at Logan International Airport, meet an ATI representative at the airport who will assist you with pre-arranged seat-in transfer to your hotel.
+Accommodation stay – 1 Night in Boston.

 Along the route north of Boston lies almost four centuries of history as well as some of the East Coast’s finest beaches and seascapes.
 Your first stop today is Salem, the site of the infamous 17th century witch trials and birthplace of American novelist Nathaniel Hawthorne.
 Continuing along the coast you’ll stop to gaze at Cape Neddick “Nubble” Lighthouse, the most photographed lighthouse in America.
 Passing through Portsmouth, the oldest community in New Hampshire known for its thriving fishing community and historic buildings, your next stop will be Kennebunkport.
 Kennebunkport is home to the palatial summer estates of prominent politicians, including the 41st U.S. President, George Herbert Walker Bush.
 From Kennebunkport it’s on to Portland, Maine’s largest city and home to the state’s oldest lighthouse and one of its most beloved.
-Accommodation stay – 1 Nights at the Best Western Merry Manor Inn or similar.
+Accommodation stay – 1 Night in Portland (and surrounding area).

-The drive northeast on Route 1 from Portland to Bar Harbor is nothing short of enjoyable.
+The drive northeast from Portland to Bar Harbor is nothing short of enjoyable.
 Out the window you’ll see the state’s jagged coastline and rocky beaches lapped by rhythmic waves of the Atlantic.
 You’ll pass through quaint villages where local fishermen mark their grounds with colorful bouys prior to arriving in the small town of Bar Harbor.
 Known for its stunning coastal beauty, Bar Harbor has a world renowned ambiance that blends seashore community, Downeast character, and the famous Maine Lobster.
-This evening, join us for a traditional lobster dinner (optional).
-Accommodation stay – 1 Nights at the Blue Nose Inn or similar.
+Accommodation stay – 1 Night in Bar Harbor (and surrounding area).

 Your journey today takes you inland towards the spectacular scenery of the White Mountains, the “rooftop of New England,” whose landscape is dotted with enchanting covered bridges, picturesque towns and villages, and historic sites.
 En route experience breathtaking mountain vistas, pristine forestry and world renowned foliage.
-Accommodation stay – 1 Night at the Lodge at Bretton Woods or similar.
+Accommodation stay – 1 Night in White Mountains (and surrounding area).

 Today, traverse the White Mountains that divide the states of New Hampshire and Vermont to Stowe, a classic 200-year-old village nestled beside Vermont’s highest peak, majestic Mt.
 Mansfield.
 Continue through Burlington on Lake Champlain and stunning views of open meadows, farmlands and forests to Vermont’s Green Mountains.
 With their dense forests, the Green Mountains are home to bears, moose, wild turkey, and deer.
-Accommodation stay – 1 Night at the Holiday Inn Rutland or similar.
+Accommodation stay – 1 Night in Green Mountains (and surrounding area).

 Leaving Vermont, you’ll enter the smallest state in the Union, Rhode Island.
 Home to spectacular coastal scenery and awe-inspiring architecture, Newport is considered by many a shining gem in the coastal crown of New England.
 And nowhere is Newport’s natural beauty more on display than on its Cliff Walk.
 Here, between the pounding surf of the Atlantic Ocean and sprawling lawns, sit the famed Gilded Age mansions that once were the summer playgrounds for socialite families such as the Astor’s and Vanderbilt’s.
 Visit one of these opulent mansions for a glimpse into the lavish lifestyle of the privileged from a bygone era.
-This evening, a classic New England Clam Bake brings the shore to straight to your table (optional).
-Accommodation stay – 1 Night at the Mainstay Hotel & Conference Center or similar.
+Accommodation stay – 1 Night in Newport (and surrounding area).

 From the opulence of Newport you’ll continue to the unspoiled natural beauty of Cape Cod where picturesque beaches with high sand dunes, never-ending sea, lighthouses rising along the coast, and gorgeous sunsets await.
-Accommodation stay – 2 Nights at the Newport Beach Hotel or similar.
+Accommodation stay – 2 Nights in Cape Cod (and surrounding area).

 Today begins with a visit to Plymouth, the town where English colonists first made a home in New England.
 See Plymouth Rock, where according to tradition the passengers of the Mayflower first set foot in the “New World,” views of Plymouth Harbor and the Mayflower II, a replica of the original Mayflower (onboard admission not included).
 Returning to Boston, you’ll retrace the steps of the Freedom Trail which may include a stroll beside Boston Common, King’s Chapel, the Boston Massacre site, and numerous pubs and taverns where America’s Founding Fathers toasted freedom.
 Enjoy lunch at one of Boston’s many restaurants where you may wish to try a steaming hot cup of traditional New England Clam Chowder (optional).
 Afterwards, explore Quincy Market, Boston’s first marketplace from the 1800’s, now home to boutiques, cafes and shops.
-Accommodation stay – 1 Night at the Four Points Sheraton or similar.
+Accommodation stay – 1 Night in Boston.

-Today we will transfer you by Supershuttle back Boston airport in time for your overnight flight home.
+Today we will transfer you back to Boston airport by seat-in shuttle for your overnight flight home.
 Arrive into the UK on day 11.